thd-research/calf-rl-mobile-robot/docs/get_started.md

 >**About**

-This repository contains the codes for our CALF paper empowered by the [Regelum](https://github.com/osinenkop/regelum-control) framework.
-The main purpose is to validate CALF performance and it's relative SARSA-m over well-known controllers namely PPO, MPC, and Nominal controller.
+This repository contains the codes for our CALF paper, which is empowered by the [Regelum](https://github.com/osinenkop/regelum-control) framework.
+The main purpose is to validate CALF performance and its relative SARSA-m over well-known controllers such as PPO, MPC, and Nominal controller.

 For more details, please refer to the paper.